Mulled Wine Macarons

 Spread the love

 Mulled Wine Macarons are perfect for the Holiday season.
 This recipe was discovered when I had some spiced wine left from my party.
-I already have a Wine Macarons recipe on my blog but I wanted to try another with white chocolate and spices.
+I already have a Wine Macarons recipe on my blog, but I wanted to try another with white chocolate and spices.
 I am sharing this recipe with you!

-Mulled Wine ganache pipped on Macaron shell.
+Mulled Wine ganache piped on a Macaron shell.

-Mulled Wine ganache pipped in Macaron shell.
+Mulled Wine ganache piped on a Macaron shell.

 Using a fine mesh strainer, remove all spices and orange slices.
-To make the ganache, you need to warm up spiced wine again.
+To make the ganache, you need to warm up the spiced wine again.
 Pour warm wine over melted white chocolate in 3 parts, stirring after each addition with the help of a rubber spatula.
-Start stirring in the center and then increase circles toward the sides of the bowl.
+Start stirring in the center and then increase the circles toward the sides of the bowl.
 You need to stir fast and press down the spatula.
 Add oil-based food coloring.
 Please note that food coloring should be oil-based when you want to color ganache.
 Emulsify with a hand blender.
 Transfer the ganache into a flat container and cover it with plastic wrap “to contact.”
 Refrigerate ganache for 6-8 hours.
 Ganache will develop a creamy consistency.
 You can keep ganache in the fridge overnight, too.
-When you are ready to fill macarons, let the ganache become room temperature before pipping.
+When you are ready to fill macarons, let the ganache come to room temperature before piping.
 I usually keep it on the countertop for 30-40 minutes before transferring it into a pastry bag.
 Check the texture of the ganache by pressing with your fingers before removing the plastic wrap.

 I used my basic French meringue recipe.
-I have an Italian meringue recipe and an online video lesson on how to make macaron shells using the No rest method.
+I have an Italian meringue recipe and an online video lesson on how to make macaron shells using the No Rest method.
 Check also my YouTube Channel for many videos.
 I post new videos every week.

-Mulled Wine ganache pipped on Macaron shells.
+Mulled Wine ganache piped on a Macaron shell.

-How to assemble
+How to Assemble Macarons

 Expert Tips